prysmaticlabs/prysm/sharding/README.md

 Casper Proof of Stake (Casper [FFG](https://arxiv.org/abs/1710.09437) and [CBC](https://arxiv.org/abs/1710.09437)) makes this quite trivial because there is already a set of global collators that we can select collator nodes from.
 The source of randomness needs to be common to ensure that this sampling is entirely compulsory and can’t be gamed by the collators in question.

 In practice, the first phase of sharding will not be a complete overhaul of the network, but rather an implementation through a smart contract on the main chain known as the **Sharding Manager Contract (SMC)**.
 Its responsibility is to manage shards and sampling proposed collators from a global collator set.
-As the SMC lives in the **cannonical chain**, it will take guarantee a global state among all shard states.
+As the SMC lives in the canonical chain, it will take guarantee a global state among all shard states.

 Among its basic responsibilities, the SMC is be responsible for reconciling collators across all shards.
 It is in charge of pseudorandomly sampling collators from a collator set of accounts that have staked ETH into the SMC.
 The SMC is also responsible for providing immediate collation header verification that records a valid collation header hash on the cannonical chain.
 In essence, sharding revolves around being able to store proofs of shard states in the cannonical chain through this smart contract.